RAF Croughton: 21st century

 In 2016 the United States Department of Defense announced that a £200 million Joint Intelligence Analysis Centre would be built at the base, to house up to 1,250 staff analysing intelligence from Europe and Africa, some transferred from the Joint Analysis Center at RAF Molesworth.
 However an Office of the Inspector General investigation found that financial analysis leading to this decision was inaccurate.

 The 2017 Office of the Inspector General report recorded that the base provided command, control, communications, and computer support to Department of Defense and civilian agencies across Europe, and was staffed by about 265 U.S. military personnel, 140 Department of Defense civilians, and 200 UK Ministry of Defence employees.
 It provided about 25% of all European to United States military communications.

 In August 2019 Harry Dunn, a local teenager, was killed in a collision with a vehicle driven on the wrong side of the road by Anne Sacoolas, the wife of a US government employee working on the Royal Air Force station used by the United States Air Force.
 Friends of the victim gathered to demonstrate outside the base.

 On 9 July 2020 an adjournment debate on RAF Croughton, in the House of Commons, was led by local Member of Parliament Andrea Leadsom, who called for the expansion of the airfield to be stopped and for the base entrance to be moved to the A43 main road.

-On 22 March 2021 the 501 CSW announced that The United States Department of the Air Force completed its business case analysis and determined it was not cost effective to consolidate support facilitates at RAF Molesworth.
+On 22 March 2021 the 501 CSW announced that the United States Department of the Air Force had completed its business case analysis and determined it was not cost effective to consolidate support facilitates at RAF Molesworth.
 Subsequently the U.S. Department of Defense submitted, and UK Ministry of Defence approved, a request to allow RAF Alconbury to remain open and to continue as the primary location for Joint Intelligence Analysis Center support.